Absorption of Digested Food - Importance, methods, Work

 It includes two types:

-• Water and specific ions that do not require any carrier proteins to move across the cell membrane.
+Diffusion: Water and specific ions that do not require any carrier proteins to move across the cell membrane.

-• This process involves carrier proteins or channels in the cell membrane through which large or polar molecules such as glucose and amino acid diffuse across the membrane against their concentration gradient without consuming energy.
+Facilitated diffusion: This process involves carrier proteins or channels in the cell membrane through which large or polar molecules such as glucose and amino acid diffuse across the membrane against their concentration gradient without consuming energy.

 Active Transport

-While in passive transport, molecules move through the selectively permeable membrane naturally, in active transport, molecules need a form of energy usually ATP to move from where they are in high concentration to where they are low.
+While in passive transport, molecules move through the selectively permeable membrane naturally, in active transport, molecules need a form of energy, usually ATP, to move from where they are in high concentration to where they are low.
 This process is useful in transporting nutrients such as glucose and amino acids when their concentration is lesser on the side of the intestinal cells as compared to the concentration in the cells lining the intestine.

 Sodium-Potassium Pump

 A specific kind of transport in which the molecule ATP is utilised in moving sodium ions out of the cell as well as potassium ions into the cell.
-Earlier, such a pump is used to maintain the cells’ electrochemical potential essential for the uptake of nutrients and overall cellular processes.
+Earlier, such a pump was used to maintain the cells’ electrochemical potential essential for the uptake of nutrients and overall cellular processes.

 Endocytosis